 We can argue on the orange scent.
 Based on our observations, some like it, some not so much, but fresh, citrusy balms are always my go-to and it seems most of my clients feel the same.
 Matter of preference, I guess.

 Softening and moisturizing ability, hold and absorption are the favorite things among buyers.
 Some men would prefer the smell to be stronger or unscented, so we’re working on that in the future.

 What to Look for in Beard Balms

-As per our expertise, here are the things you should look for when shopping for beard balms:
+As per our expertise, here are the things you should look for when shopping for best beard balms: